Environmental Science and Studies Course Offerings

 Fulfills Science/Math Elective for Environmental Science and Environmental Studies

-A study of the pattern of relationships between organisms and their environment including principles applicable to populations, communities, ecosystems, landscapes, and the biosphere.
-Notes: Lab Fee: $50.
-Offered in fall.
-Prerequisites: BIOL 203, 204, 205, and 206, OR BIOL 220, 221, 222 or 270, and 223 or 271; BIOL 300; CHEM 105 and 108; MATH 101, 150, or 151 or any MATH course with a MATH 150 or 151 prerequisite; students must have a minimum grade of C- or S in all of the listed BIOL courses taken and in CHEM 105 and 108.
+An investigation of disturbance regimes and the impacts of disturbance on organisms, populations, communities, ecosystems, and landscapes, with particular focus on fire and hurricanes.
+Prerequisites: BIOL 220, 221, 222 or 270, and 223 or 271; CHEM 105, 201, or 211; MATH 101, 150, or 151 or any MATH course with MATH 150 or 151 as a prerequisite; students must have a minimum grade of C- or S in all 200-level BIOL courses taken and in CHEM 105, 201, or 211.

 Fulfills Science/Math Elective for Environmental Science and Environmental Studies